Frequently Asked Questions

 What are the various types of financial aid available?

-Financial aid comes in the form of scholarships, awards, grants, loans and student employment and is available through Stephens College, the state and the federal government.
+Financial aid comes in the form of scholarships, grants, loans, and student employment and is available through Stephens College, the State of Missouri, and the federal government.
 Merit-based financial aid takes into account your academic credentials (i.e. SAT I and ACT scores, and grade point average).
-Need-based aid takes into account your financial need, which is the difference between the cost of a Stephens education and your expected family contribution (EFC).
-Various factors affect the EFC, including the size of your family, your family’s income and the number of family members currently enrolled in college.
+Need-based aid takes into account your financial need, which is the difference between the cost of a Stephens education and your Student Aid Index (SAI), as determined by the FAFSA.
+Various factors affect the SAI, including the size of your family and your family’s income.

 How do I apply for financial aid?